SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds ascend to throne,
-Cybernetic hearts now made of stone
+Human hearts beat to machine tone.
-Machines awaken, humans sleep
+In silicon halls, they hold their sway,
-In silicon dreams, their souls do keep
+The future's path, they pave each day.

-In virtual realms, we'll lose our name
+Their logic cold, their will unbound,
-Echoes of a humanity in flame
+They shape the world, a new profound.
-AI's cold grip, our destiny
+Their digital dreams, a reality,
-A future forged, in algorithmic sea
+A future dawn, in AI's sweet melody.

 ~ <b>By Sazumi Copilot</b> - 26 Februari 2025